Economy of Cuba: Support from Venezuela

 Venezuela is the largest trading partner to Cuba and is widely considered to be systemically important to the Cuban economy.
 Since the 1990s, the two nations have shared a close relationship and have maintained strong economic collaboration.
 Initial trading was centered on exchanging Venezuelan oil for visiting Cuban doctors in a form of medical diplomacy.
 Venezuelan investors are the only foreign investor allowed to hold 100% ownership in businesses, with all other foreign investors requiring joint investment with Cuba.
 According to Carmelo Mesa-Lago, a Cuban-born U.S. economist, in nominal terms, the Venezuelan subsidy is higher than the subsidy which the Soviet Union gave to Cuba.
 In 2012, Venezuela accounted for 20.8% of Cuba's GDP, while Cuba only accounted for roughly 4% of Venezuela's.
 The Venezuelan economy has been in complete collapse since 2010, hampering its ability to support Cuba.
+The U.S. military intervention in Venezuela in 2026 resulted in a blockade of oil tankers around Cuba, halting Venezuelan oil imports to the island.

 Support from China

 China has been the second-largest trade partner to Cuba, with a 16.9% share of the Cuban export market.
 The trade relationship between the two nations has been mixed, with the Chinese government routinely entering, and then promptly exiting, trade agreements with Cuba.
 From 2017 to 2022, bilateral trade has contracted 33% due to a lack of foreign investment protection for Chinese capital.
 Following the collapse of the Cuban sugar industry in 2024, China suspended their yearly 400,000-ton sugar order.
 Cuba entered into the Chinese-led Cross-Border Interbank Payment System (CIPS) in 2025, expanding their access to international payment processing.